SeanVenz/codechum/Lesson2/Topic18.md

   height: 150px; /* sets the height to 150 pixels */
   width: 50%; /* sets the width to 50% of the parent element */
   height: 25vh; /* sets the height to 25% of the viewport height */
-}
+  /* viewport height epresents the height of the visible portion of the web page */ }
 ```